This article was sent by a friend and blog reader from Winnipeg the other day:

 If the WRHA is working on reducing waiting times (and I bet they are), we can use those rules to evaluate whether or not we have real progress in the results.
 For example, if we have eight consecutive data points below the established average, that's a signal that the system has changed.
 It might now be fluctuating around a new, lower average.
 But, it always fluctuates.
 Process Behavior Charts are a great tool for seeing the difference between signal and noise.

 As I write in Measures of Success, you'll waste less time reacting to every bit of noise in a metric, which will free up the time to focus on meaningful signals, allowing you to improve more.
 And improvement is the real goal, not making charts.
 But, charts can help us in our improvement efforts.
-If can find or get real data, I'll update this post accordingly.Please post a comment and join the discussion.
+If can find or get real data, I'll update this post accordingly.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.